We make a living by what we get, but we make a life by what we give.

 The perfect life-business situation isn’t a destination.
 It’s a live, growing, shifting, changing process that we always have to stay closely in-tune with.

 But it all has to begin with the intention to be true to who we are, what our values are and what would give our lives meaning and passion.
-I know that for me, it’s what I am able to give to others that makes my heart sing.
+I know that for me, I am on a mission to spread love, joy and acceptance of all to the entire world.
+Spreading love and inspiration makes my heart sing.
 Do you know what makes yours sing?

 That’s the first step.